AntonFagerberg/BM-Elite-Force-II/README.md

 ### Keyboard
  * Steering: Arrow keys
  * Change color: W, A, S, D
- * Shoot: Space or Left Shift (see Windows bug note below)
+ * Shoot: Space or Left Shift
- * Toggle health: Right Shift (see Windows bug note below)
+ * Toggle health: Right Shift

 ## Bugs
 There are some bugs which I know of but I'm not currently not trying to fix them.
 Feel free to submit a pull request if you wish. :)